GugulRaj2001/IAC-Community-Ambassador-Onboarding-Process/README.md

 # 🚀 IAC Community Ambassadors Onboarding Process

-AJava project to automate the onboarding of community ambassadors, generate UTM tracking links, send welcome emails, and display ambassador performance dashboards.
+A Java project to automate the onboarding of community ambassadors, generate UTM tracking links, send welcome emails, and display ambassador performance dashboards.
 Built as part of the **GPI 2025 Internship Program** by **Cloud Counselage Pvt.
 Ltd.**

 -> It is also Approach Full Stack Java Developement

 ---